Ub Iwerks: Personal life and death

-On 24 July 1929, Donald Warren Iwerks was born to Mildred Sarah Henderson and Ubbe Ert Iwerks.

-On 14 January 1933, David Lee Iwerks was born to Mildred Sarah Henderson and Ubbe Ert Iwerks, he became a portrait photographer.

-Ub Iwerks had a garage gun shop.
+Iwerks had two children with his wife, Mildred (née Henderson): Donald and David.
+Donald went on to work for the Walt Disney company and to found Iwerks Entertainment.
+His granddaughter is documentary film producer Leslie Iwerks.
+David Iwerks became a portrait photographer.

-Iwerks died in 1971 of a heart attack in Burbank, California, aged 70, and his ashes are interred in a niche in the Columbarium of Remembrance at Forest Lawn Memorial Park, Hollywood Hills Cemetery.
+Iwerks died in 1971 from a heart attack in Burbank, California, aged 70, and his ashes are interred in a niche in the Columbarium of Remembrance at Forest Lawn Memorial Park, Hollywood Hills Cemetery.
 The last project he worked on was the Hall of Presidents.

-He is the grandfather of documentary film producer Leslie Iwerks.